percona/pxb-docs/docs/xbcloud-binary-overview.md

 deleted. xbcloud operations clearly map to similar operations within the AWS Amazon S3 API.

-The [Exponential Backoff](https://docs.percona.com/percona-xtrabackup/8.0/xbcloud/xbcloud_exbackoff.html#xbcloud-exbackoff) feature was implemented in Percona XtraBackup 8.0.26-18.
-Suppose a chunk fails to upload or download.
-In that case, this feature adds an exponential backoff, or sleep, time and then retries the upload or download, which increases the chances of completing a backup or a restore operation.
+The [Exponential Backoff](xbcloud-exbackoff.md) feature was implemented in Percona XtraBackup 8.0.26-18.
+During the backup, a chunk fails to upload or download operation; this feature adds an exponential backoff, a sleep time, and retries the operation.
+This feature increases the chances of completing a backup or a restore operation.

+The [FIFO datasink](xbcloud-binary-fifo-datasink.md) feature was implemented in Percona XtraBackup 8.0.33-28.
+With the `FIFO` data sink feature, users with a streaming capacity of 10Gbps (typically on a Local Area Network (LAN)) can benefit from faster backups by streaming data in parallel to object storage.

 !!! important